-Requirements for returning home also vary from country and country.
+Requirements for returning home also vary from country and country and are subject to changes.
 It is your responsibility to understand the requirements of the country you are travelling to and to build in sufficient time to your travel itinerary after the tour is finished to take relevant tests and wait for results.
 If you need to show a negative test result for international travel, you should get either a molecular (PCR) or antigen swab test from a testing centre.
 Lab results for a PCR test usually take a day whereas results for antigen tests take around half an hour.
 Private tests can be carried out without a prescription at airports, labs, testing centres, or even at your accommodation via private doctors such as Med in Action or Medelit and prices vary from €20 to €100.
 If you do need to arrange a test during the tour please understand that you will miss part of the itinerary and you will need to organise your own transport to a testing centre.
 Find more useful information via this link.

 We strongly suggest you purchase travel insurance at the time you pay your deposit, as cancellation fees and charges are payable from that time.
 We recommend a policy from a reputable insurer with COVID-19 travel insurance benefits, such as this one from Covermore.
 Some airlines are making short-notice schedule changes, so make sure you have a policy which covers you for this disruption.

 We have reviewed our Terms & Conditions in line with CATO guidelines (Council for Australian Tour Operators) for both European and Australian tours.
 These have been updated to include latest industry standards and can be viewed here.

 See our Health and Safety procedures to ensure the wellbeing of our guests, and give reassurance that they can travel with confidence.